PHYS3888/Resources/README.md

 # PHYS3888 Resources

-This list will evolve as I become aware of relevant material.
+This is an evolving list of resources relevant to the modules of PHYS3888.
-To avoid getting unwieldy, I will use the following labels:
+Each resource is labeled as follows:
-* :yum:: just for fun
+* :yum:: just for fun (not relevant to any assessment).
 * :scroll:: lecture/tutorial material is taken from here.
 * :book:: article.
 * :movie_camera:: video.